Weather Warnings - Severe Thunderstorm Warning

-For people in parts of WA south of a line from Augusta to Dwellingup to York to Mount Jackson to Albany.
-This includes people in, near or between the following towns: York, Southern Cross, Narrogin, Katanning, Bridgetown and Albany.
+For people in parts of WA in an area bounded by Mullewa to Paynes Find to Merredin to York to Gingin to Mullewa are advised that the Severe Thunderstorm Warning has been CANCELLED.
+This includes people in, near or between the following towns: Dalwallinu and York.

 The Department of Fire and Emergency Services advises that people should:

 - Keep away from flooded drains, rivers, streams and waterways.

 - Be careful of fallen trees, damaged buildings and debris.

 - Be careful of fallen power lines.
 They are dangerous and should always be